The Day I Started Hating My Ex Husband’s New Wife

 I hated her even more now because my kids liked her!
 They wanted to be with her and sit by her, and not me!
 They liked to talk with her and share skittles with her!

 I hated her for the memories that she was making with my kids.
-I hated her for the fact that she took the boys on bike rides while she ran.
-I hated her for the freshly baked cookies that were on the counter when they got there.
+She was taking my boys on bike rides while she ran, and I hated that.
+She was making them freshly baked cookies that were on the counter when they got there. , which made me so upset for some reason.
 I hated her because she liked to take them to the lake and go boating!

-I hated her for years.
+For years I hated her.
 If I could find a reason to hate her more I did.

 Then one day I was talking to a friend; having a pity party because the boys were gone and their dad was at work so they were with her.
 It was so unfair; they were with her and not with me!
 I am their mom, not her!
 When he is not there they should be here, with me!
 My friend simply said, “aren’t you glad that your kids are happy when they spend time with her?”